Warman Wolverines

 The Warman Wolverines are a Canadian Junior ice hockey team based in Warman, Saskatchewan, competing in the Saskatchewan Junior Hockey League (SJHL).
 The team was established by co-founders Jonathan Abrametz and Cole Kachur in 2025 following the relocation of the Notre Dame Hounds from Wilcox, Saskatchewan, to Warman.
 The team was previously affiliated with Athol Murray College of Notre Dame in Wilcox, before it was sold in 2025 and relocated to Warman.
-The franchise is notable for being the first SJHL team in the greater Saskatoon area since the Saskatoon Rage in the mid-1990s.
+The franchise is notable for being the first SJHL team in the greater Saskatoon area since the Saskatoon Rage in the late-1990s.

 History

-The Warman Wolverines were formed after a group of Saskatoon-based investors, led by Jonathan Abrametz, purchased the Notre Dame Hounds franchise in March 2025.
+The Warman Wolverines were formed after a group of Saskatoon-based investors, led by Jonathan Abrametz and Cole Kachur, purchased the Notre Dame Hounds franchise in March 2025.
 The relocation to Warman was announced on February 18, 2025, with the team set to begin play in the 2025–26 SJHL season, pending approval from the SJHL’s annual general meeting in June 2025.
 The move was driven by a desire to bring junior A hockey to Warman, a community known for its strong hockey culture.

 The ownership group aimed to transition the team to a community-owned, non-profit model within 5 to 10 years, aligning with the SJHL’s predominant ownership structure.
 The owners have reportedly funded about $850,000 (CAD) for the 2025-26 season along with plenty of support from business sponsors and more being announced in the upcoming days.

+The Wolverines played their first game on September 19, 2026 against the Humboldt Broncos before a crowd of 1,345.
+The team struggled on the ice in its first season, finishing with a record of 14-36-3-3 and out of a playoff spot.